 - How to handle their money and budgeting

 As a specialist type of fostering, existing carers who wish to undertake this work will need to complete specific parent and child fostering training to help them develop their knowledge, skills and confidence.
 Carers opting to foster in this way would not normally be able to undertake any other paid work as supervision levels are often much higher with such placements and carers need to attend greater numbers of meetings.

 Jen and her baby are currently living with our foster carers as part of a mother and baby foster placement.
 Listen to her experience of being in a Parent & Child placement and how this has turned her life around.

 One of our foster carers has had an article written about her and her experiences with Parent and Child fostering for the Daily Mirror newspaper, as well as appearing on BBC Radio 4 Women’s Hour.

 Head to our Stories page to see more videos from some of our parent a child carers, as well as a young woman currently living with our carers.

-If you feel you can provide a positive start for a young child and parent, please get in touch with us, we’ll be happy to answer any questions you may have about becoming a parent and child foster carer.
+If you feel you can provide a positive start for a young child and parent, please get in touch with us, we’ll be happy to answer any questions you may have about our parent and child fostering service.